-QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE A tertiary qualification Certificate IV in Child, Youth and Family Intervention or relevant qualifications including social work, youth work, alcohol/other drugs and/or substantial experience in working therapeutically with children and young people. , , , , , , , , , , , , , , , , , , , , Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
+QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE • A tertiary qualification Certificate IV in Child, Youth and Family Intervention or relevant qualifications including social work, youth work, alcohol/other drugs and/or substantial experience in working therapeutically with children and young people.
+Demonstrated experience in the provision of care and support to young people in "out of home care". • Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
 Subsequently, staff must report any criminal charges or court appearances.
 The foundational and TRC specific stages of the mandatory staff training in trauma-informed care (With Care Training).